petersirka/jquery.bindings/readme.md

 # jQuery two way bindings

 Simple jQuery two way bindings.
-This plugin joins HTML elements with a model and in reverse. __Little big cannon for the web development.__
+This plugin joins HTML elements with a model and in reverse. __A little big cannon for the web development.__

 ![jQuery two way bindings](http://source.858project.com/img/jquery-two-way-bindings.png)